MAJIC: A High School Leadership Council Advisory Board

 Marwa Abdelghani, MAJIC Alumni

 Marwa Abdelghani holds a bachelor’s in Literary Journalism from the University of California, Irvine.
-She works for the Muslim Public Affairs Council as the Media Fellow.
+She was previously the Muslim Public Affairs Council Media Fellow.
 Abdelghani has been published on publications such as The Islamic Monthly, Coming of Faith, Patheos, AltMuslimah, and OnFaith, and has been featured on news networks speaking about Islam and Muslims in America on FOX News, KTLA 5, and NBC 4.

 Samia Bano, Academy of Thriving